apache/iceberg/docs/table-migration.md

 ## Snapshot Table
 The Snapshot Table action creates a new iceberg table with a different name and with the same schema and partitioning as the source table, leaving the source table unchanged during and after the action.

 - Create a new Iceberg table with the same metadata (schema, partition spec, etc.) as the source table and a different name.
+Readers and Writers on the source table can continue to work.

 ![Snapshot Table Step 1](../../../img/iceberg-snapshotaction-step1.png)

 - Commit all data files across all partitions to the new Iceberg table.
 The source table remains unchanged.
+Readers can be switched to the new Iceberg table.

 ![Snapshot Table Step 2](../../../img/iceberg-snapshotaction-step2.png)